em1e/ft_irc/tests2.md

   - you can join channels using: #channel, channel, 4channel, _channel and .
     - do we need channel name checks?
   - unable to join multiple channels at once
+  ~~- if not inviited, the user trying to connect can send messages to channel, but not recieve messages sent to the channel~~
   -

 - topic: